ujju20/Power-lines-Detection/README.md

 Given two set of images one containing powerlines and the other not containing the power lines.
 The task is to detect and classify the images as containing powerlines or not.

+# Dataset
 The Link to the Dataset- https://www.kaggle.com/c/recognizance-2/data

+# Accuray
-The Train Accuracy is 0.9447
+The Train Accuracy is 0.9447.

-The Test Accuracy is 0.96615
+The Test Accuracy is 0.96615.

-Here is a Screenshot of Test Accuracy
+Here is a Screenshot of Test Accuracy.
 ![Test Accuracy](https://github.com/ujju20/Power-lines-Detection/blob/main/Test Accuracy.png)